1. Pull fresh search data (after restructure: migrate-gsc first)

 Freelance SEO consultant $3,000-7,500 Audit + rewrite for 20-50 pages per month

-Wire automated workflow $30-50 Full audit, all pages enriched, news integrated, weekly reports
+Wire automated workflow Your AI subscription Full audit, all pages enriched, news integrated, weekly reports

-The 100x-250x cost advantage is not marketing.
+The orders-of-magnitude cost advantage is not marketing.
 It is arithmetic.
 The analysis phase (audit, overlap detection, keyword routing) costs zero because it runs locally.
-The generation phase costs $0.06 per page because Claude receives precise instructions from the analysis, not open-ended prompts.
+The generation phase uses minimal AI tokens because the AI receives precise instructions from the analysis, not open-ended prompts.
 Precise prompts produce shorter, more accurate output, which uses fewer tokens.

 When to Skip Steps